Reference Date: 07-February-2014

 Coarse grain prices have remained at relatively high levels

-In spite of the good crop gathered last year, coarse grains prices have remained relatively higher.
-Millet prices in August 2013 in Dakar were 6 percent higher than last year’s crisis affected levels.
-Higher prices are also reported in cereal producing regions such as Fatick and Kolda.
-By contrast, prices of imported rice have remained relatively stable in recent months.
+Although the new cereal harvests led to slight decrease in prices in late 2013, milllet prices in Dakar in November 2013 were still 5 percent higher than the 2011/12 crisis affected levels.
+Millet prices in saint Louis were 25 percent higher.
+By contrast, prices of imported rice have remained relatively stable.
 Rice prices increased steeply in the country from December 2011, but Government intervention in the form of price control has kept prices stable since April 2012.

 Senegal still relies heavily on rice imports from the international market to meet its food requirements.
 Domestic production covers only about half of the country’s cereal utilization requirements, so its rice imports amount to an average of about 900 000 tonnes per annum.